What Is a Tax Deferral?

 Tax deferral vs. tax exemption

-Tax deferral accounts allow you to deduct maximum contributions from your taxable income, lowering your tax liability.
+Tax deferral accounts allow you to deduct maximum contributions from your taxable income, thereby lowering your tax liability.
 The general idea is that tax benefits in the current year outweigh any future implications during withdrawals.
 Also, as a higher-income earner, your tax bracket will be lower after retirement, reducing the amount of tax you owe.

 Tax-exempt accounts are ideal for young adults since they're in the early stages of their professional lives and their tax brackets are low.
 As they advance in their careers, their tax brackets increase.
 Tax-exempt accounts allow them to access investment and capital growth without tax concerns.